Program Access Registration Codes Explained.

 Access to programs is controlled using a simple system of Access Registration Codes applied at time of installation.

 Mistral's program's are an Expert Software System.
 Therefore one that has to be constantly maintained.
 Constantly upgraded to meet developments in the industry it serves and also to address unrelenting, rapid advances in computing technology.
 Constantly updated to include ever changing proprietary data held in tens of thousands of interactive databases.
-Without controlled, funded distribution of Expert System software quite simply it could not exist!
+Without controls and funding, distribution of Expert System software quite simply could not happen!

 Access Registration Codes are generated digitally and automatically when a request is made to download a program or compendium of programs from Mistral's website.
 It is not possible to generate an Access Registration Code in any other way.
 Therefore please do not ask Mistral staff to generate an Access Registration Code for you.
 They are unable to do so.